oullin/doc/README.md

 ### Ollin's Docs

-:sparkles: Every time you need guidance or want to dig into how things work on my web, the **oullin/docs** repository has you covered.
+:sparkles: Every time you need guidance or want to dig into how things work on my site, the **oullin/docs** repository has you covered.

 :mag_right: Inside **oullin/docs**, you’ll find: